Ranjith1105/19CS301-Module11/11b Singly Linked List.md

 ### EX: 11.b Singly Linked List (Insertion and all operation)
+Reg no: 212223020021
+Name: Ranjith P

+### Aim:
-### Aim: To Write a python program to add new element at the start of the list.
+To Write a python program to add new element at the start of the list.

 ### Algorithm: